First Win

 Chaiseri hopes to export the First Win to foreign customers.

 History

 The Royal Thai Army announced a first batch order of 21 First Wins in 2014.
 Five additional First Wins are being negotiated for acquisition.
 The Thai Ministry of Justice has ordered 18 First Wins for the Department of Special Investigation.
 The Royal Thai Police announced in 2016 that a requirement for a First Win acquisition with the Cummins 250 hp diesel engine instead of the 300 hp engine.

 In 2017, Chaiseri has shown the First Win 2 in Defense and Security 2017.

+In 2021, Chaiseri sold the First Win to Bhutan for use in peacekeeping operations.

 On May 19, 2022, Chaiseri is offering the First Win to fulfill Philippine requirements for MRAP-type vehicles.

 Design

 A 7.62mm or .50 machine gun can be mounted on the roof, while firing ports allow use of small arms from inside.
 Remote Weapon System can also be installed upon requirement.

 The First Win is powered by a Cummins diesel engine (300HP in the original configuration, 250HP in the E version) coupled with an Allison 3000 SP automatic transmission (Allison 2500 SP in the E version., providing maximum road speed of up to 100 km/h.
 The vehicle comes standard with powered steering, independent suspensions and run-flat tires.
 Ballistic protection is up to STANAG 4569 Level 2 and mine protection to Level 3B under the hull center and Level 4A under any station.